wisecash/wisecash-support/_posts/2000-01-01-modifying-all-upcoming-occurrences.md

 index: 2
 ---

-When a [recurring series, Setting up a Recurring Transaction] is already in place, you can modify the amount and description for all the remaining occurrences of the series.
+When a [recurring transaction, Setting up a Recurring Transaction] is already in place, you can modify the amount and description for all the remaining occurrences of the series.
 Here is how to do that:

 ## Go to the Account Overview page